TeamLab Borderless vs TeamLab Planets

 Video

-After the walk-through, there’s lots of practical info and advice at the end of the video:
+After the walk-through, there’s lots of practical info and advice at the end of the video.

 TeamLab Planets Expansion

-- Future Park – No description yet, but this usually involves drawing/colouring.
+- Future Park – Involves drawing/colouring.

 Do you need Advance Tickets?